 Gone are the days of red eyes and the smell of chlorine; from now on, you can enjoy the feel of a salt water pool for maximum comfort.
 So whether you are looking for a relaxing indoor pool or a fun and playful backyard oasis — saltwater pools provide many benefits for their users.
 Without further ado, let’s make a splash.

-How many salts To Add To A Pool?
+How Much Salt Can I Add To A Pool?

-It’s obvious that to create a salt water pool, you must have salt.
+It’s evident that you must have salt to create a salt water pool.
 And lots of it.
-Remember that standard pools need to have a value of 2400-3200ppm to reach the minimum salt level.
-You’ll have to add 90kg (200 lbs) of pool-grade salt to 38,000 litres (10,000 gallons) of water to achieve this.
+Standard pools must have a value of 2400-3200ppm to reach the minimum salt level.
+To achieve this, you’ll have to add 90kg (200 lbs) of pool-grade salt to 38,000 litres (10,000 gallons) of water.

 However, if you’re worried about salt loss due to backwash or splash out, it’s better to use annual boosters to replace the salt and maintain quality.
-But the most critical aspect is adding the appropriate amount of salt in the correct manner, for which a chlorine generator is vital.
+However, the most critical aspect is correctly adding the appropriate amount of salt, for which a chlorine generator is vital.

 A chlorine generator is pretty easy to install.
 This is because saltwater pools have an inground salt system, thanks to a control box that derives power from an electric outlet.
 Next, an inline salt cell connects to the return line, and you only need to input the amount of chlorine required.
 As a result, it will become convenient to manage output.